Lioness resting on tree in woodland - big cat species are among those critically endangered

 Sadly, habitat loss threatens the survival of pygmy elephants.
 Deforestation remains an issue on the island of Borneo, with 50 percent of its forest lost due to palm oil and other industries between 1973 and 2015.
 Aside from habitat loss, illegal snares also pose a threat to the safety of pygmy elephants.

-According to World Wildlife Fund, the population of the Borneo pygmy elephants is estimated to be fewer than 1,500.
+According to the World Wildlife Fund, the population of the Borneo pygmy elephants is estimated to be fewer than 1,500.

 Koala

-Koalas are also among the animals that can potentially go extinct due to deforestation.
+Koalas are also among the animals that can go extinct due to deforestation.
 One might think that the iconic symbol of Australia is exempted from being endangered.
 Unfortunately, it is not.

 Monarch Butterflies